Science fiction comedy

-The Hitchhiker's Guide to the Galaxy is a comic science-fiction series written by Douglas Adams.
+The Hitchhiker's Guide to the Galaxy is a science fiction comedy series written by Douglas Adams.
 Originally a radio comedy broadcast on BBC Radio 4 in 1978, it later morphed into other formats, including stage shows, novels, comic books, a 1981 TV series, a 1984 computer game, and 2005 feature film.
 A prominent series in British popular culture, The Hitchhiker's Guide to the Galaxy has become an international multi-media phenomenon; the novels are the most widely distributed, having been translated into more than 30 languages by 2005.

-Terry Pratchett's 1981 novel Strata also exemplifies the comic science fiction genre.
+Terry Pratchett's 1981 novel Strata also exemplifies the science fiction comedy genre.